A combinatorial statistic for labeled threshold graphs: Introduction

 We show that for a given labeled threshold graph, modulo a certain convention about the vertex $1$ which is explained in \cref{tgraphs}, the number of odd anchors does not depend on how it is constructed (\cref{noa}).
+The main theorem of this article is:

-Let the number of threshold graphs on $n$ vertices with $j$ odd anchors be $T(n,j)$ and the characteristic polynomial of $\mathcal{T}_n$ be $\chi_{\mathcal{T}_n}(t) = \sum\limits_{j=0}^n (-1)^{n-j} c_j t^j$.
-We show (\cref{threshcoeff} and \cref{thm}) that where $a(k,j)$ is the coefficient of $t^j$ in $(t+1)(t+3)\cdots (t+(2k-1))$ and $S(n, k)$ are the Stirling numbers of the second kind.
+\begin{theorem*} Let the number of threshold graphs on $n$ vertices with $j$ odd anchors be $T(n,j)$ and the characteristic polynomial of $\mathcal{T}_n$ be $\chi_{\mathcal{T}_n}(t) = \sum\limits_{j=0}^n (-1)^{n-j} c_j t^j$.
+Then, where $a(k,j)$ is the coefficient of $t^j$ in $(t+1)(t+3)\cdots (t+(2k-1))$ and $S(n, k)$ are the Stirling numbers of the second kind. \end{theorem*} This is proved in \cref{threshcoeff} and \cref{thm} below.
 Hence, `number of odd anchors' is a statistic on labeled threshold graphs whose distribution is given by the coefficients of the characteristic polynomial of the threshold arrangement.

 The outline of the paper is as follows: Before studying the threshold arrangement, we give combinatorial meaning to the coefficients of the characteristic polynomial of the type $B$ arrangement in \cref{typb}.
 We show that the regions of the type $B$ arrangement are in bijection with signed permutations and that the coefficients count the signed permutations based on the number of `odd cycles'.
 Since labeled threshold graphs can be represented as signed permutations, this statistic is later used to define one on the graphs.
 In \Cref{prelim}, we derive expressions for the coefficients of the characteristic polynomial of the threshold arrangement using the finite field method.
 We also exhibit a bijection between the regions of the threshold arrangement and labeled threshold graphs.
 In \Cref{tperms}, we define certain signed permutations in bijection with labeled threshold graphs called `threshold permutations'.
 We then show that the coefficients of the characteristic polynomial count the threshold permutations based on the number of odd cycles.
 Finally, in \cref{tgraphs}, we translate this interpretation of the coefficients to labeled threshold graphs.